-Finally, in collaboration with Dr. Alessandro Papitto at the Institute of Space Sciences in Barcelona (Spain), I have analyzed the high resolution and broad band spectra of EXO 1745-248, observed with the instruments on board of the ESA satellites XMM-Newton and INTEGRAL.
-The spectral analysis of this interesting source has shown the presence, at the same time, of narrow lines at 6.4 and 7.05 keV, identified as the K $\alpha$ and K $\beta$ transitions of neutral iron, together with a broad emission line at 6.7 keV, identifies as the $K\alpha$ transition of He-like Fe. which appears broad and is probably produced by reflection off the inner accretion disk.
-Besides these complex iron emission lines, we also detect the presence of broad low-energy emission lines, identified as $K\alpha$ transitions of SXVI, ArXVII and CaXIX-XX.
-The analysis has shown that there are at least two different emission regions in this source: one with weakly ionized plasma that produces the narrow features, and the other strongly ionized that produces the broad features which is likely localized at the inner edge of the accretion disk.
-For this source, as well as for the other two sources of our sample, we have performed a detailed spectral analysis, the X-ray spectra of these sources have been fitted using both phenomenological models (where the emission lines are modelled either with Gaussians or Disklines) and with self-consistent reflection models, although in the case of EXO 1745-248 the analysis has been complicated by the presence of additional discrete features in the final best-fit model.
+This PhD thesis is dedicated to the spectral study of a sample of properly chosen neutron star Low Mass X-ray Binaries (LMXB).
+The sources in the analyzed sample are 4U 1705-44 (observed during the hard state and over a broad band energy range by the Japanese satellite SUZAKU), Serpens X-1, (observed during a soft state by the NASA satellite NuSTAR and by the ESA satellite XMM-Newton), and the transient source EXO 1745-248.
+In particular, in collaboration with Dr. Alessandro Papitto at the Institute of Space Sciences in Barcelona (Spain), I have analyzed the high resolution and broad band spectra of EXO 1745-248, observed with the instruments on board of XMM-Newton and the ESA satellite INTEGRAL.
+The spectral analysis of this interesting source has shown the presence, at the same time, of narrow lines at 6.4 and 7.05 keV, identified as the Kalpha and Kbeta transitions of neutral iron, together with a broad emission line at 6.7 keV, identifies as the Kalpha transition of He-like Fe, which appears broad and is probably produced by reflection off the inner accretion disk.
+Besides these complex iron emission lines, we also detect the presence of broad low-energy emission lines, identified as Kalpha transitions of SXVI, ArXVII and CaXIX-XX.
+The analysis has shown the there are at least two different emission regions in this source: one with weakly ionized plasma that produces the narrow features, and the other strongly ionized that produces the broad features which is likely localized at the inner edge of the accretion disk.
+For this source, as well as for the other two sources of our sample, we have performed a detailed spectral analysis, the X-ray spectra of these sources have been fitted using both phenomenologic models (where the emission lines are modelled either with Gaussians or Disklines) and with self-consistent reflection models, although in the case of EXO 1745-248 the analysis has been complicated by the presence of additional discrete features in the final best-fit model.

-The main results of the spectral and analysis of the three sources of our sample, together with a discussion of these results, are described in details in the main chapters of this thesis.
+The main results of the spectral and spectroscopic analysis of the three sources of our sample, together with a discussion of these results, are described in details in the main chapters of this thesis.